 reBOOT Canada is committed to supporting Indigenous people by investing in programs that restore dignity, empower, and encourage self-sufficiency to meet their community’s needs.

 Ash joined reBOOT Canada just before he went to University, and he remains an integral part of the team.
-Ash is a part of the Indigenous community, as he was raised in Biigtigong Nishnaabeg an Ojibway (Anishinaabe) First Nation on the northern shore of Lake Superior, now formally known as Pic River.
+Ash is a part of the Indigenous community, as he was raised in Biigtigong Nishnaabeg an Ojibway (Anishinaabe) First Nation on the northern shore of Lake Superior, which is formerly referred to as Pic River.
 Now, he now resides in Thunder Bay, ON working remotely with the reBOOT Canada team.
 Ash works to determine what the needs of specific Indigenous communities are, and he helps connect them with the resources they need to receive education, while also giving them tools to connect outside their communities.

 Let’s get to know more about Ash, his role and reBOOT Canada and the value he sees in the initiatives that we carry out.